noamLeiv13/DataDevInterviewKit/README.md

 - [Tech Interview Handbook: Coding Interview Techniques](https://www.techinterviewhandbook.org/coding-interview-techniques/)

+## System Design
+I strongly recommend exploring [interviewing.io website](https://interviewing.io/guides/system-design-interview) for guidance on system design interviews.
+This resource was invaluable during my preparation and provides excellent insights into various aspects of system design.

+## How to Prepare:
+- Design a system for a specific use case, such as:
+  - URL shortener
+  - Social media platform (e.g., Instagram)
+  - Chat application
+    - (Data Engineer) Design a pipeline that processes 30-second batches of IoT sensor data and writes them to S3 in a device-specific folder.
+Ensure the system handles large data volumes, scales efficiently, and preserves the order of the data.
+      Each batch contains data from multiple IoT devices and has the following format:

+          [
+            {
+              "device_id": "device_001",
+              "timestamp": "2024-10-06T12:00:00Z",
+              "sensor_data": {
+                "temperature": 22.5,
+                "humidity": 45.6
+              }
+            }
+          ]

+      **Requirements**:

+      1.**Scalability**: Handle increasing data volume and devices.

+      2.**Data Ordering**: Preserve the order of time-sensitive sensor data.

+      3.**Device-Specific Storage**: Write data to unique S3 folders per device.
+      **Considerations**:
+      - How to scale the pipeline?
+      - How to maintain data order?

+- For each design, thoroughly explain:
+  - Database structure
+  - Microservice architecture
+  - API design
+  - Technology stack choices
+  - Scalability considerations
+  - Performance optimization strategies

+### Develop Communication Skills
+Strong communication skills are crucial in technical interviews and teamwork.
+Practicing how to explain your designs clearly allows you to convey complex ideas.
+Being prepared to discuss trade-offs and your decision-making process demonstrates your analytical thinking and problem-solving abilities.
+Additionally, showing an understanding of both technical and non-technical aspects of system design.

+- Practice explaining your designs clearly and concisely
+- Be prepared to discuss trade-offs and decision-making processes
+- Demonstrate an understanding of both technical and non-technical aspects of system design

+By following these guidelines and consistently practicing, you'll be well-prepared for system design interviews and able to showcase your skills effectively.

 ## Home project:
 Some of the companies will ask you to do a home project.
 It's important to understand that this type of project differs from real-world programming, so a few adjustments are necessary.
 Since you'll have limited time to complete the project focus on building something that works first.
 Once that's done, you can make improvements.
 While it may be tempting to use Git,